CVanF5/ngx-inference/README.md

 - **Standards Compliance**:
   - Both EPP and BBR implementations follow the Gateway API Inference Extension specification.
   - EPP is compatible with reference EPP servers for endpoint selection.
-  - BBR is compatible with reference BBR servers (kubernetes-sigs/gateway-api-inference-extension/pkg/bbr) for model detection from JSON request bodies.
+  - BBR is compatible with the OpenAI API specification for model detection from JSON request bodies.

 - Header names:
   - BBR returns and injects a model header (default `X-Gateway-Model-Name`).
 You can configure this via `inference_bbr_header_name`.